fernandohenriques/java-thread-exercises/README.md

 # java-thread-exercises
-Computer science college work of a friend that i made to study 'threads' in Java.
+Simple project to practice concurrent programming in Java.